-- 2 Review the information in the Welcome panel and click Next. - 3 On the Wizard Options panel, click Create service group and then click Next.
+- 2 Review the information on the Welcome panel and click Next. - 3 On the Wizard Options panel, click Create service group and then click Next.

-4 On the Service Group Configuration panel, specify the following service group details and then click Next:
+4 On the Service Group Configuration panel, specify the following service group details:

 Service Group Name Type a name for the file share service group.
-Available Cluster Systems Select the systems on which to configure the service group and click the right arrow to move the systems to the service group's system list.
-To remove a system from the service group's system list, click the system in the Systems in Priority Order box and click the left arrow.
-To change a system's priority in the service group's system list, click the system from the Systems in Priority Order and click the up and down arrows.
+Group System List Specify the systems on which to configure the service group.
+To add systems to the service group's system list, select the systems in the Available Cluster Systems list and click the right arrow.
+To remove systems from the service group's system list, select the systems in the Systems in Priority Order list and click the left arrow.
+To change a system's priority in the service group's system list, select the system from the Systems in Priority Order and click the up and down arrow.
 System priority defines the order in which service groups are failed over to systems.
-The system at the top of the list has the highest priority while the system at the bottom of the list has the lowest priority.
+The system at the top of the list has the highest priority, while the system at the bottom of the list has the lowest priority.
 Include selected systems in the service group's AutoStartList attribute To enable the service group to automatically come online on one of the systems, select this checkbox.
+See "Service group attributes" on page 605.

-5 On the FileShare Configuration panel, specify the configuration information for the FileShare resources to be created and then click Next.
+5 On the FileShare Configuration panel, specify the following configuration information for the file share resources to be created.